TSiu88/doctor-lookup/README.md

 4. Run `npm install` to get all dependencies.
 5. Run `npm run start` to start up the program

-Since this page uses an API, **an API KEY is required to use this program**.
-An API Key can be gotten by:
+Since this page uses multiple APIs, **an API KEY for each is required to use this program**.
+The API Keys can be gotten by:
 1. Go to the site for [BetterDoctor API](https://developer.betterdoctor.com/) and sign up for a free API KEY
 2. Create a new .env file in the root directory and type `API_KEY = (Add-API-Key-given-here)`
+3. Go to the site for [OpenCageData API](https://opencagedata.com/) and sign up for a free API KEY
+4. Add geocoder API Key in .env file created in Step 2 by typing `GEOCODE_API_KEY = (Add-API-Key-given-here)`
-3. Allow program to refresh or run `npm run start` again to start up the program
+4. Allow program to refresh or run `npm run start` again to start up the program

 ## Other Technologies Used